-I do not know about you, but I love dark chocolate.
-On recent trip to Bali with my family, we visited a chocolate farm and learned how chocolate is made.
-The kids loved the activity and as a bonus they got to take home their own made chocolate bar.
+I don’t know about you, but I personally love dark chocolate.
+On a recent trip to Bali with my family, we visited a chocolate farm and learnt how chocolate is made.
+The kids loved the activity and as a bonus they got to take home their handmade chocolate bars.

 So what is Cacao?